joshuaonuegbu/skyGUARD/README.md

     # Exploring false alarm reduction techniques
     # Developing persistent target track maintenance
 ```

+The `apply_temporal_coherence_filter` function implements temporal consistency filtering by analyzing spatial grids across multiple frame histories, applying coherence metrics to reduce false alarms from transient detections while maintaining persistent tracks for consistent targets.
+This research explores optimization of grid resolution and coherence thresholds to balance sensitivity and reliability, particularly for tracking small UAVs in cluttered environments, with ongoing testing to evaluate effectiveness in various scenarios.

 These algorithms are currently in various stages of development and testing, with performance evaluation ongoing.